 The main feature of Jenkins is the ability to iterate and deploy new code rapidly while measuring the success of each step in your pipeline.

-Docker bills itself as the “#1 container industry conference for enterprise IT professionals, developers, architects and business leaders.”
+Docker is a DevOps tool that bills itself as the “#1 container industry conference for enterprise IT professionals, developers, architects and business leaders.”

 They’re not wrong.
 Docker is used by scores of developers, for good reason.